The Centurion (film)

-Il conquistatore di Corinto (AKA: The Centurion) is a French/Italian international co-production 1961 historical drama film set in 146 BC in Greece.
+Il conquistatore di Corinto (AKA: The Centurion) is a French/Italian 1961 historical drama film set in 146 BC in Greece.
 Against the backdrop of the Battle of Corinth, this movie is centered on a love story between a Roman centurion named Caius Vinicius and Hebe, the daughter of a local governor with anti-Roman sentiments.

 This film was directed by Mario Costa.